 We have two intakes a year, in March and September, so if you are thinking of starting in March 2021 (for example), simply head to that month and scan through the entries throughout the following year, noting down any for M2021.1.
 N.B.
 This year we are running our first weekday group, so you may want to look for O2021.1, starting in October!

-We also list all of our CPD here, but sadly at the current time this programme is much reduced.
+We also list all of our CPD here, but currently our programme is much reduced.